-- Flour: This mug cake calls for all purpose flour, but you can also substitute it for whole wheat flour or gluten free 1-1 baking flour
+- Flour: This mug cake calls for all purpose flour, but you can also substitute it for whole wheat flour, oat flour, or gluten free 1-1 baking flour

 - Cocoa powder: You can use any any kind of unsweetened cocoa powder for this recipe

 - Butter: This recipe uses vegan butter, but you can also use vegetable/canola oil or melted coconut oil (replace at 1-1 ratio)

 - Granulated sugar and brown sugar: White/granulated sugar and light brown sugar are used in this recipe but you can also substitute coconut sugar or maple syrup for a healthy refined sugar free version!

 - Vegan milk: You can use any kind of dairy free milk.